stablecaps/services-api-go/README.md

-## Things to do
+## Notes & things left to do

-2. Have not finished all the testing modules.
-I didn't have enough time to get to grips with the golang testing framework, so instead created a quick & dirty method to test API functionality.
+1. As time was short, I didn't want to waste any by potentially falling down a rabbit hole with the golang testing framework.
+Thus,  I created a quick & dirty method to test API functionality instead.
+I will have a look at moving these to `go test`.

+2. I've only tested HTTP response codes for the various endpoints so far.
+Still need to examine and test the response content.

-3. I didn't spend too much time worrying about performance, rate limiting, etc as I think this can be handled by other infrastructure components like an API gateway.
+3. I didn't spend too much time worrying about performance, rate limiting, etc as I think this can be handled by other infrastructure components like the API gateway.
+Set some sane defaults with respect to database connections though.
+I understand there is some performance benefit in allowing some idle connections.
+Ideally, this would be empirically tested under load.

 4. Spent some time trying to create auto documentation via swaggo, but it needs a bit more TLC to get it over the line.